 On March 30th, the gorgeous Google Campus in Tel Aviv was jammed packed with over 70 inbound marketing professionals, industry experts, and marketing enthusiasts.
 It was an evening of networking, professional betterment and lots of fun!

-We heard from top B2B marketing experts on content, lead nurturing, automation workflows, and operational optimization.
+We heard from top B2B inbound marketing experts on content, lead nurturing, marketing automation workflows, and revenue operations optimization (RevOps).
 Looking around the room, I saw the attendees soaking up the creative and practical recommendations while snapping pictures of the presenters’ slides to have a record for future reference.

 Asaph Schulman: How We Used Mini Sites to Battle Mega Competition